Model

 |---|---|---|

-This is the method gradient (S2 in the topology).
-Concretely:
+This is the method gradient (S2 in the topology):

-The gaps are not measurement error — they are the data’s way of telling you how much of “heritability” is A_i, how much is A_LD, and how much depends on rare variants common-variant arrays don’t tag.
+The gaps are not measurement error.
+They are the data’s way of telling you how much of “heritability” is structural (AM-LD), how much is environmental-via-parents (A_i), and how much depends on rare variants common-variant arrays cannot tag.

 3. Closed-form pieces